 MARTHA DIAMOND (1944-2023) conveyed the romanticism and the spirituality of the New York cityscape in paintings that are at once hallucinatory and solidly, vibrantly tactile.
 Born in Manhattan, raised in Queens and educated at Carleton College (B.A., 1964), the Alliance Française de Paris (diploma with honors, 1965) and New York University (M.A., 1969), she moved into a Bowery loft in 1969 and became an active participant in the downtown scene.
 There she fell in with New York School poets like Bill Berkson, John Giorno and Peter Schjeldahl (with whom she had studied at Carleton) and took inspiration from such New York School artists as Jackson Pollock, Franz Kline and Joan Mitchell, as well as Fairfield Porter and Alex Katz from its figurative wing.

-Diamond’s next solo exhibition — her first in Europe — will open in September 2026 at the Sara Hildén Art Museum in Tampere, Finland’s second-largest city.
-She was recently the subject of Martha Diamond: Deep Time, an exhibition organized by the Colby College Museum of Art in Waterville, Maine, where it debuted in July 2024, and by The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, where it was on view until May 2025.
-Comprising paintings, monotypes and other works on paper, this focused survey of her career proposed “deep time” as a new way of understanding her unique contribution to American painting.
+Diamond’s next solo exhibition — her first in Europe — will open in September 2026 at the Sara Hildén Art Museum in Tampere, Finland.
+From July 2024 to May 2025 she was the subject of Martha Diamond: Deep Time, an exhibition organized by the Colby College Museum of Art in Waterville, Maine, and by The Aldrich Contemporary Art Museum in Ridgefield, Connecticut.
+Comprising paintings, monotypes and other works on paper, this focused survey proposed “deep time” as a new way of understanding her unique contribution to American painting.
 A monograph was published in connection with the exhibition by DelMonico Books / D.A.P.

-She has also been featured in several group exhibitions in recent years, among them Looking Back/The 14th White Columns Annual, selected by Randy Kennedy at the New York alternative art space White Columns, and Beautiful, Vivid, Self-contained, curated by David Salle at the Hill Art Foundation in New York (2023).
+She has also been featured in several group exhibitions in recent years, among them Looking Back/The 14th White Columns Annual, selected by Randy Kennedy at the New York alternative art space White Columns (2024), and Beautiful, Vivid, Self-contained, curated by David Salle at the Hill Art Foundation in New York (2023).
 In 2018 she was elected to the National Academy of Design.
 She was the subject of a three-decade survey at the New York Studio School of Drawing, Painting and Sculpture in 2004, and in 2001 she received an Arts and Letters Award for Art from the American Academy of Arts and Letters.
-She served at various times as a visiting lecturer at Harvard University, as a visiting artist at the University of Pennsylvania and at the Yale Norfolk School of Art in Connecticut, as a guest artist at the Cooper Union School of Art in New York, and as an artist-in-residence at the Solomon R. Guggenheim Foundation’s Learning Through Art program.

 Installation view, Alex Katz Foundation, Portland Museum of Art, Portland, Maine, 2024.
 From left: Philip Guston, Sunrise (1979); Martha Diamond, Central Character (1983).
 Photo: Hrag Vartanian / Hyperallergic